Find Affordable College Courses

 The colleges and universities below are the most popular for liberal arts majors pursuing an online .

-Our analysis found University of Maryland Global Campus to be the most popular school for liberal arts general studies students who want to pursue an online degree in Maryland.
-UMGC is a very large public school located in the suburb of Adelphi.
+Our 2023 rankings named University of Maryland Global Campus the most popular online school in Maryland for liberal arts general studies students.
+UMGC is a very large public school located in the large suburb of Adelphi.

 After completing their degree, liberal arts graduates from UMGC carry an average student debtload of $15,681.

-A rank of #2 on this year’s list means Community College of Baltimore County is a great place for liberal arts general studies students pursuing an online degree.
+Out of the 10 schools in Maryland that were part of this year’s ranking, Community College of Baltimore County landed the # 2 spot on the list.
 CCBC is a fairly large public school located in the suburb of Baltimore.

 After completing their degree, liberal arts graduates from CCBC carry an average student debtload of $13,469.